munners17/python-flask-app/README.md

 ```

 ### TASK: List Customers and Destinations with Button Click
 1. Update index.py to render the new index.html at the root/home location: http://127.0.0.1:5000/ .
+You should see 2 new buttons
-You should receive an error message declaring an unallowalbe method.
+   * You should receive an error message declaring an unallowalbe method after clicking on the bugtton.
 To proceed, complete the next step:
-1. The POST method must be declared as an allowable request for the "destinatons/" and "customers/" routes.
+1. The HTTP POST method must be declared as an allowable request for the "destinatons/" and "customers/" routes (Note HTTP/GET is the default).
 Edit existing route parameters in **index.py** that the POST in **index.html** is linked with:

 ```
 @app.route("/destinations", methods=["POST", "GET"])